waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **UI Parser Integrity Lesson:** A tool's pathfinding logic can be correct, but will fail catastrophically if its UI parser is not robust.
 A parser must be anchored and use boundary detection (like the 'CANCEL' option) to avoid including non-selectable UI elements in its data.
 Feeding corrupt data (wrong list size, wrong indices) to a correct algorithm produces incorrect results.

 ### Cianwood Gym
 - **Solution:** The gym puzzle is a trainer gauntlet.
-Defeating trainers causes new ones to appear, eventually clearing a path to the Gym Leader, Chuck.
-The boulders that appear are obstacles, not a puzzle to be solved with STRENGTH.
+Defeating all the trainers clears a path to the Gym Leader, Chuck.
+The boulders that appear after defeating the first trainers must be pushed aside with STRENGTH to reach the final trainers and the Gym Leader.